Photo credit: Thadah Wah

 Bok Choy is a common type of Asian green.
-It has a thick, crunchy stem that is delicious sauteed or stir-fried.
+It has a thick, crunchy stem that is delicious sautéed or stir-fried.
 Most varieties of Asian greens have a stem that is tender and good to eat, unlike collards or kale, where you remove the rib.
 They are tasty with garlic, ginger, and chilies in a stir-fry, curried with coconut milk, or cooked in broth.
 If you'd rather not go in an Asian direction, then just pretend they're broccoli raab or spinach and make this green panini or this go-to pasta with greens and garlic.

 To prepare, simply chop the stems or ribs into bite-sized pieces and then chop the leaves into long ribbons.
 Keep the two separate.
 Mince a big clove or two of garlic.
-If you want a little heat, also mince a hot chile or add a small pinch of dried chile flakes.
+If you want a little heat, also mince a hot chili or add a small pinch of dried chili flakes.
 Minced ginger is also delicious.

 Heat your wok or skillet over medium high heat.
 Once hot, add a generous glug of oil and then add your stems.
 Cook, stirring for a minute or two, before adding your minced garlic.
 Stir again to keep from overcooking the garlic and immediately add your chopped greens.
 Continue to stir for several more minutes or until the greens and stems are tender.
 Remove from heat, taste for salt, and toss with any seasoning (tamari, toasted sesame oil, rice wine vinegar, etc).
 Serve right away.

 STORAGE: Store bok choy unwashed in a plastic bag or air tight container with a paper towel or a tea towel.
 Stored this way in the crisper drawer of your refrigerator, bok choy should last 4-6 days.
 You can also freeze bok choy and save it for later use!

 RECIPE: Rachael’s Black Pepper Tofu and Bok Choy